Devops automation: automate your infrastructure

 1. Infrastructure as Code (IaC)

-Automate testing and deployment pipelines with tools like Jenkins, GitLab CI/CD, or GitHub Actions.
+Automate testing and deployments with Jenkins, GitLab CI/CD, or GitHub Actions to ensure rapid, reliable releases.

 3. Configuration Management

-Tools like Chef and Puppet ensure systems are configured uniformly across environments.
+Tools like Chef and Puppet enforce uniform configurations across servers and environments.

 4. Monitoring and Logging